 In about sixth grade, this introverted, task-oriented, day-dreaming daughter of German immigrants discovered the wonderful world of writing.
 Poetry, essays, and songs started flowing onto paper.

-Writing helped me connect with God and be a part of something larger than myself.
+Writing helped me connect with God and become a part of something larger than myself.
 Naturally, English was always my favorite subject in school.

 After earning a B.A. in social science at Bethany University, I started working at Mount Hermon Christian Conference Center.
 I helped with the annual writers’ conference there for three years, and met my husband during that time.

-I’m a Board Certified Biblical Counselor with the Board of Christian Professional and Pastoral Counselors, and I’m expanding my speaking platform these days.
+These days, I teach English to international students at our local state college.
+I’m also a Board Certified Biblical Counselor with the Board of Christian Professional and Pastoral Counselors.

 I’ve been married for thirty-four years to Scott, a man of excellent spirit.
 My sons, daughter-in-laws, and four grandchildren are among my biggest blessings.